BristolCityCouncil/send/README.md

 Once the SENDco has a login to the app, they can create an assessment based on a unique UPN.
 This is the first page a logged in user will see, the home page (home.ftlh).
 The UPN is a Unique Pupil Reference number, the format of which must match this [central government criteria](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/791190/UPNGenerator.xls).
 The assessment is also assigned a unique id by the database, although this is not generally visible to the user.

+After creating an assement, the app directs them to overview page, overview.ftlh.
+From here are links to the provisions and needs page (via assessment.ftlh), to provisions review, to upload support documents, and to submit the completed assessment.
+These were added in phase 2.
+See more detail below.

-The SENDco can view a summary page for the assessment (assessment.ftlh).
-From here are links to pupil needs on the needs page (needs.ftlh).
+On the summary page for the assessment (assessment.ftlh), are are links to pupil needs on the needs page (needs.ftlh).
 Under one of four *area* headings are links to 10 *sub-areas*.
 On the sub-area page are several *sub-categories* which contain groups of statements that represent the needs of this pupil.
 SENDco's pick the statements most relevant to this pupil, and use the button at the foot of the page to save these to the assessment stored in the database.
 Need selections are exclusive within the group, as only one can be selected per group.
 We do not expect SENDco's to read all the need statements, as there are several hundred need statements in the database!
-Instead they should be guided by the sub-area and sub-category headings to find the statements that best describe the needs of each pupil.
+Instead they should be guided by the sub-area and sub-category headings to finding the statements that best describe the needs of each pupil.

 Once they have chosen the needs for a sub-area, the provisions links on the summary page become active.
 The SENDco can then use the provisions page (provisions.ftlh) to select requested provisions from a filtered list.
 Again these are saved to the assessment in the database by using the save button at the foot of the page.
 Provisions displayed are filtered according to which need statements have been selected, and which sub-area the needs belong to.
 A matrix of which provisions should be displayed is included in the file TBC confirmed-data/provisions-matrix.xlsx.
 This mapping between provisions and sub-areas is handled by the provisionsLookUp table (see Data structure heading below).